binnes/esp8266Workshop/docs/mosquitto/CERT2.md

     Note, the connection is no longer using the **Username** and **Password** properties configured on the Security tab of the MQTT server configuration panel within the MQTT node config.
 The username and client ID are now being set from the CN property within the client certificate.

 ## Updating the ESP8266 Application to use Client Certificates with the Mosquitto Broker

+In this section you you will learn how to access the broker over a local network connection.
+However, network connectivity does add some additional requirements, especially where TLS and secure connections are used.

+### Name Resolution

+To allow the external device to be able to connect to your broker it needs to be able to find the system running Docker over the network.
+To do this a technology called mDNS (multicast DNS), also referred to as ZeroConf or Bonjour, will be used.
+This simply allows machines on a local network to communicate to be able to discover each other.
+You simply use the **.local** domain to use this service.

+MacOS and the latest version of Windows 10 have this built in.
+Some Linux distributions also have this service enabled by default.

+- Older versions of Windows need additional software installed to enabled mDNS.
+The easiest way to add the service is to install [Bonjour Print Services for Windows](https://support.apple.com/kb/dl999)
+- Some Linux distributions may need an additional package installed to enable mDNS.
+Linux uses [avahi](https://www.avahi.org) to add mDNS services to Linux.
+There is usually an **avahi** or **avahi-daemon** package available to add the required software.

+### Enable the ESP8266 to work with a local Mosquitto broker

 If you want to use the Mosquitto broker with the ESP8266 application developed in the workshop, then some additional code is needed to enable the use of client certificates, but first the certificates need to be uploaded to the device.